 The number of handover request for personal data and legal interception orders remains low.
 The explanation we gave previous years is that BIT is a corporate ISP and does not (directly) do business with consumers remains applicable here.
-We have no received tap orders in 2018.
+We have no received tap orders in 2019.

-The number of claims of copyright infringements have decreased.
+The number of claims of copyright infringements have decreased again this year.
 These claims are automatically emailed and all those claims do not comply with our notice and takedown policy.

-The number of phishing reports have declined again after an upward trend until 2016.
-We have no explanation for this decrease.
+The number of phishing reports has remained roughly the same as 2018 after an increasing trend until 2016.